 - Commercially and recreationally important fish stocks managed under the Council's Groundfish, Coastal Pelagic Species, Salmon, and Highly Migratory Species Fishery Management Plans are harvested in the area.
 Additionally, a number of State-managed fisheries operate in the area.
 The Project areas are situated in California Department of Fish and Wildlife (CDFW) blocks 643 and 644.
 Based on data provided by CDFW, over 80 commercially important fish stocks were harvested in those blocks between 1995 and June of 2021.
-Additional information that reflects recreational catch from those blocks will allow an analysis of the importance of the Project areas to dependent fishing communities. - The Project areas are situated adjacent to the Vandenberg State Marine Reserve are in close proximity to the Point Conception State Marine Reserve.
-Identification of the potential cumulative impacts to commercial and recreational fisheries and dependent fishing communities should the Project areas be functionally closed to fishing activities. - The PEA states that transmission cables will be buried to a depth of five feet.
+Additional information that reflects recreational catch from those blocks will allow an analysis of the importance of the Project areas to dependent fishing communities. - The Project areas are situated adjacent to the Vandenberg State Marine Reserve and are in close proximity to the Point Conception State Marine Reserve.
+The Council recommends that CSLC conduct a cumulative effects analysis, taking into account future state and Federally-regulated wind energy proposed areas (including consideration of all areas in the region closed to fishing) on all commercial and recreational fisheries, fishing communities, and impacts to domestic seafood production (including port-based fishery-specific facilities and related services). - The PEA states that transmission cables will be buried to a depth of five feet.
 However, this may not be an adequate depth to avoid cables becoming unburied.
 The Block Island OSW project off Rhode Island originally buried transmission cables at a depth of 4-6 feet below the seafloor.
 After sediment shifts exposed sections of the cable, the operator of the project reburied the cables at a depth of 25-50 feet.
 The applicants of the demonstration Projects should consider burying cables deeper under the sea floor to account for the sea state in and around Point Arguello. - We appreciate the PEA including Appendix F Commercial Fish Landings for Santa Barbara and Morro Bay Areas.
 We suggest expanding the range of years to include years prior to 2019, to paint a more accurate picture.
 California's market squid fishery landed 15,228 short tons (st) during the 2019-20 fishing season, which represents the lowest landing total since the 1999-2000 fishing season.
 However, that gives an incomplete picture of commercial squid landings.
 For example, 104,000 st and over 61,000 st were harvested in the 2014-15 and 2017-18 fishing seasons, respectively. - The CADEMO Project seeks to develop a wind demonstration project.
 The IDEOL Project seeks to develop an OSW electrical generation pilot project.
 More information on the goals and the research endeavors, methodologies, and plans would be helpful in analyzing the Projects' benefits.
 In short, the Council suggests that the following questions be addressed: How will two different types of projects in shallow water help inform floating OSW projects in much deeper water and much further offshore?
 Are the applicants intending to pursue full scale commercial wind projects in the future?
 What are the plans for conducting research and reporting out on the findings?
+Additionally, the Council recommends that should these two projects move forward, the CSLC define what the duration of a demonstration project would be for projects with lifespans of 25 and 30 years.